Task Christian Learning Academy

 The curriculum must be in visual form (e.g., books, workbooks, video monitor).

 The curriculum must include the five basic subjects of reading, spelling, grammar, mathematics, and good citizenship.
 (Good citizenship is similar to civics.
 Public schools teach one semester of civics, usually in the senior year of high school.
 Teaching U.S. and Texas history, government (theoretical and practical), the Pledge of Allegiance, and similar activities will also help meet this requirement.)

-Over the years, our homeschool has taken on an Eclectic/Classical style method of teaching, focusing on the strengths, learning style, and interests of my kids.
-I found they learned faster and actually retained the information being taught.
-Instead of doing every single subject every day, we set a schedule and focused on a particular subject.
+Over the years, our homeschool took on an Eclectic/Classical style of teaching.
+I began focusing on the strengths, learning styles, and interests of my kids which enabled them to learn faster, retaining the information being taught.
+Instead of doing every single subject every day, we set a schedule and focused on a particular subject for the day.
 This also allowed for field trips, planning vacations, or just hang out and play games.